 We are building the capacity of health facilities so they have the tools and skills required to treat neonatal conditions like birth asphyxia closer to the communities, where the life-threatening emergencies present quickly.

 M-Mama is a demonstrated cost-effective intervention to improving health and saving lives of women and newborns.
 Vulnerable populations across low and middle income countries lack access to health services due to poor and unaffordable emergency transportation options.
-Working with our existing and new partners, we are seeking opportunities for this this solution to be adapted and scaled in other countries with similar settings to increase its impact.
+Working with our existing and new partners, we are seeking opportunities for this solution to be adapted and scaled in other countries with similar settings to increase its impact.